 What removes fake tan?

 If you made some rookie mistakes, think: inferior product, the wrong shade or formulation for you, or perhaps you didn’t follow the spa gurus guide – to achieve pro results at home.
-Whatever the reason things went wrong – here is the most common tanning faux pas we have come across:
+Whatever the reason – here is the tried and tested way of removing fake tan: